Azure-Samples/azure-ai-vision-sdk/samples/cpp/image-analysis/README-Linux.md

 * `Failed with error: HTTPAPI_OPEN_REQUEST_FAILED`.
   * Your endpoint may be incorrect.
 Make sure you correctly copied the endpoint from your Azure portal.
 It should be in the form `https://<your-computer-vision-resource-name>.cognitiveservices.azure.com`

-* `std::exception`
+* `Exception with an error code: 0x73 (AZAC_ERR_FAILED_TO_OPEN_INPUT_FILE_FOR_READING) `
   * The image file cannot be found.
 Make sure you copy the image file to the folder where the executable is located, and re-run.
-Note: there should be a more meaningful exception message for this common case.
-This will be fixed in the next release.

 ## Cleanup

-The Vision SDK Debian package can be removed by running:
+The Vision SDK Debian packages can be removed by running this single command:

 ```
- sudo apt-get purge azure-ai-vision-runtime-core
- sudo apt-get purge azure-ai-vision-runtime-core-media
- sudo apt-get purge azure-ai-vision-runtime-image-analysis
- sudo apt-get purge azure-ai-vision-dev-core
- sudo apt-get purge azure-ai-vision-dev-image-analysis
+ sudo apt-get purge azure-ai-vision-*
 ```

 ## Required libraries for run-time distribution